 How to Propagate Tarragon

 You can propagate tarragon through division or cuttings.
-Wait to divide the plant until it is about 3 or 4 years old, however.
+Wait to divide the plant until it is about three or four years old, however.
 You can then dig up the plant and cut through its rhizomes (or horizontal, underground stems) to separate it and form new plants.
 Every division should have a clump of healthy roots and a few stems.
 Divide the root ball into halves or thirds depending on its size.
 It is best to divide tarragon very late in the winter, or, if you live in cooler zones, early in the spring.

 How to Winterize Tarragon